Photo: Annie Spratt on Unsplash

 Speak is the story of a regular high school girl named Melinda.
-Average grades, average hair, average.
+Average grades, average hair, average everything.
 She goes to a party one night and her life is changed forever after that day.
 This is her journey to her voice.
-This book was so beautiful and I personally have read it at least four times.
-It makes you laugh, it makes you cry, it makes you grab a highlighter and say “oh that’s good”.
+This book was so beautiful and I personally had to read it at least four times.
+It makes you laugh, it makes you cry, it makes you grab a highlighter and say “oh that’s good.”
 This book will have you flipping its pages, and reaching for the nearest box of Kleenex.

 Don’t You Dare Read This Mrs. Dunphrey by Margaret Peterson Haddix

 This next book is a good read as well.
 It’s told from the perspective of a 10th grade student, named Tish, given the task of keeping a journal as a long-term English project.
 But journals become holy purges, and the truth about Tish’s not so pretty home life starts to come out.
 I also recommend keeping a box of Kleenex nearby, you never know when your eyes might start to leak.

 The Last Book in the Universe by Rodman Philbrick